0x0806/Hack-Toolkit/README.md

 ## 🔍 Overview

-**DEV TOOLKIT** is a comprehensive cybersecurity suite designed for ethical hackers, penetration testers, and security professionals.
+**Hack TOOLKIT** is a comprehensive cybersecurity suite designed for ethical hackers, penetration testers, and security professionals.
 This toolkit consolidates 17 powerful security tools into a single, easy-to-use interface with a modern terminal UI.

 ### 🎯 Purpose